-To reduce the risk of infections you can take antibiotics.
-For some patients, regular low doses of antibiotics are given to help prevent the onset of infections.
-If your doctor has recommended antibiotics, these must be taken every day.
-The usual recommended antibiotics are either Penicillin V 250mg taken twice a day, or if you are penicillin-allergic, Erythromycin 250mg taken twice a day.
+To reduce the risk of infections you can take regular low doses of antibiotics.
+If your doctor has recommended antibiotics, these must be taken twice a day, every day.

+The usual recommended antibiotics are either Penicillin V 250mg taken 2 times a day, or if you are penicillin-allergic, Erythromycin 250mg taken 2 times a day.

-Also make sure that you have a thermometer at home and that you know how to use it.
+Make sure that you have a thermometer at home and you know how to use it.

 Check with your GP that your vaccines are up-to-date.

 The following vaccines are recommended:

-- Pneumococcal (every 5 years) - Conjugated Meningococcal C Vaccine: A single dose should be given if you were not already given this as part of your childhood immunisations - Haemophilus influenzae type b (Hib): A single dose should be given if you have not already received this as part of your childhood immunisations - Influenza (flu) jab: This should be taken every year - Other vaccines may be needed if you are travelling to high-risk areas.
-Before travelling, you should check with your GP.
+- Pneumococcal (every 5 years) - Conjugated Meningococcal C Vaccine: A single dose should be given if you were not already given this as part of your childhood immunisations - Haemophilus influenzae type b (Hib): A single dose should be given if you have not already received this as part of your childhood immunisations